Battery model

 Capacity and State of Charge

 The main parameters of a battery pack are its capacity and nominal voltage.
 The stored energy is closely related to the capacity and the state of charge.
-A big problem during the simulation, is that the capacity is dependent on the ]charging/discharging rate](./capacity-vs-discharge-rate.md), the temperature, the wearing state.
-This prevents having a quite accurate energy balance during the simulation.
+A significant challenge during simulation is that capacity depends on charging/discharging rate, temperature, and aging state.
+This prevents achieving precise energy balance during simulation.
 NB: In PVsyst, the nominal capacity is always defined as C10. i.e. a discharge in 10 hours.

 Aging, wear and tear

-During the simulation, the wear and tear are depending on the operating conditions.
-PVsyst makes a distinction between the "static" longevity (named SOWStatic), i.e. when the battery is not in use (depending namely on the temperature), and the deterioration due to the use (charge/discharge cycles and depth of discharge), named SOWCycles.
-The worst value of SOWstatic and SOWcycles is chosen at each simulation step.
-This is useful for the determination of the replacement time of the battery.
-The battery life is usually admitted when the wear state attains 80% of the initial capacity.
-However recently several manufacturers specify their maximum number of cycles for a wearing state of 70 %.
+During simulation, aging depends on operating conditions.
+PVsyst distinguishes between "static" longevity (named SOWStatic)—aging when the battery is not in use (primarily dependent on temperature)—and deterioration due to use (charge/discharge cycles and depth of discharge), named SOWCycles.
+The worse of the two values is used at each simulation step.
+This is useful for determining battery replacement timing.
+Battery end-of-life is typically defined when wear state reaches 80% of initial capacity.
+However, some manufacturers now specify their maximum number of cycles for a wear state of 70%.